OWASP/www-committee-chapter/resources/logos/archive/readme.md

-### Historic OWASP Logos Archive
+## Historic OWASP Logos Archive

-Please DO NOT THESE LOGOS ANYMORE - they are provided for archivng purposes only
+Please DO NOT USE these logos anymore - they are provided here for archiving purposes only